 Amy Zaranek is a writer and editor from Michigan.

-Amy is the managing editor for the Black Fork Review and the nonfiction editor for Howling Mad Review.
+Amy is the former managing editor for the Black Fork Review.
 She also volunteers as a mentor for the Veterans Writing Project.
 Visit her editing page to read the publications she’s edited.

 Amy is available for readings and presentations.
 She loves sharing literary craft with students and adults alike.
 Visit her appearances page to schedule a reading or classroom talk.

 Amy offers writing coach services on several tiers, from basic proofreading to full manuscript consultations.
 Please view her page for more information and to inquire about your project.